MirzaFaizan/dataporn-client/README.md

     _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._

-    Open the `my-default-starter` directory in your code editor of choice and edit `src/pages/index.js`.
+    Open the `app` directory in your code editor of choice and edit `src/pages/index.js`.
 Save your changes and the browser will update in real time!

 ## 🧐 What's inside?

 A quick look at the top-level files and directories you'll see in a Gatsby project.

-    .
-    ├── node_modules
-    ├── src
-    ├── .gitignore
-    ├── .prettierrc
-    ├── gatsby-browser.js
-    ├── gatsby-config.js
-    ├── gatsby-node.js
-    ├── gatsby-ssr.js
-    ├── LICENSE
-    ├── package-lock.json
-    ├── package.json
-    └── README.md

 1.  **`/node_modules`**: This directory contains all of the modules of code that your project depends on (npm packages) are automatically installed.